Do you know what to say in a parent-teacher conference? If you are struggling with how to interact with your child’s teacher, I can help.

 During your time together, you will probably touch on the following areas:

 Think about each of these points when writing your questions.
 Are you concerned about any issues that are not being addressed properly?

-More importantly, don’t forget to think of some things your child’s teacher is doing well so she will continue to do them in the future.
+More importantly, don’t forget to think of some things your child’s teacher is doing well so she will continue to do it in the future.
 Positive reinforcement goes a long way.

-After you have written down your questions, it is good to think about the actual meeting.
-Before you go, check out these parent-teacher conference tips.
-These insider secrets will help you make the most of your time together.
+After you have written down your questions, it is good to practice what to say in a parent-teacher conference before you go.
+Check out these insider secrets that will help you make the most of your time together.

-How to Talk to Your Child’s Teacher During a Parent-Teacher Conference
+How Do I Talk to My Child’s Teacher During a Parent Conference?

 - Approach the teacher in a friendly way.
 Compliment the teacher first and then get to your concerns.
 After you have finished with your concern, end with another compliment.
 This will put her at ease and help her not feel attacked.